mvolkmann/blog/src/meteor.md

   You will likely want to add the IP address of your machine AND the IP address of the Galaxy server.

+To view databases and collections:

+- In the left nav. under "DATA STORAGE", click "Clusters".
+- Press "COLLECTIONS".
+- Select a database names to see the collections in it.
+- Select a collection name to see the documents in it.
+- Hover over a document and click the pencil icon to modify the document.
+  Press the "UPDATE" button when finished.
+  It can take about five seconds for Meteor apps that use the document to update.
+- Hover over a document and click the trash can icon to delete the document.

 To connect from the mongo shell:

 - In the left nav. under "DATA STORAGE", click "Clusters".